 Teamwork: one of the values that we, teachers, always impart to our students.
-We always insist the importance of its value when dealing with students in and outside the class.
-Everybody must agree that everywhere, teachers sometimes struggle because of team work issues in the faculty.
+We still insist on the importance of its value when dealing with students in and outside the class.
+Everybody must agree that everywhere, teachers sometimes struggle because of teamwork issues in the faculty.

 The lack of teamwork is a common problem that school faculty deal with all the time.